List of awards and nominations received by Edie Falco

 The following is a list of awards and nominations received by Edie Falco.

 Falco is an American television, film and stage actress, known for her roles as Diane Whittlesey in the HBO series Oz, as Carmela Soprano on the HBO series The Sopranos, and as the titular character of the Showtime series Nurse Jackie.
-Her work in these television programs have garnered immense critical reception, with Falco receiving two Golden Globe Awards, four Primetime Emmy Awards and five Screen Actors Guild Awards (from a mass twenty nominations total).
+Her work in these television programs have garnered immense critical reception, with Falco receiving two Golden Globe Awards, four Primetime Emmy Awards and five Actor Awards (from a mass twenty nominations total).

 Her stage work is also greatly recognized.
 Falco was the recipient for a Drama Desk Award for Outstanding Featured Actress in a Play and has also been nominated for a Tony Award.